jbequ5/Hydrogen/Appendices/C.md

+---

 # Appendix C: Miner CLI Specification

-**Complete CLI interface for miners to interact with Hydrogen subnet.**
+**Purpose:** This document specifies the complete command-line interface for miners to interact with the Hydrogen subnet.
+It covers all commands, JSON schemas, configuration, Python SDK integration, and local validation tools.
+This is the primary interface for miners (human or agent) to participate in the subnet.

+---

+# Appendix C: Miner CLI Specification v2.1

 ---